top of page

 IMG_7222 (1).JPG

-We discuss traditional, conservative, non-surgical ways to offload a wound here.
+We discuss the traditional, conservative, non-surgical ways to offload a wound through offloading here.

 And we discuss why surgical offloading is a concept worth considering generally, even in patients who may be traditionally slow to heal here.
 If you haven't read that page, it might be worth starting with that page before reading this page.